Tigres: Sebastián Córdova "mocks" a Chivas fan after defeat in the Clausura 2023 final

-The Mexican scored six goals in the Final Phase, five in the Liguilla, one in reclassification, to celebrate with the ‘U’ of Nuevo León their first cup in the First Division in overtime.
-Weeks later he recalled that moment when he responded to a comment from a rojiblanco fan.
+The historic comeback at the Akron stadium, home of Chivas de Guadalajara, gave the Mexican player the opportunity to celebrate his first league title in overtime.
+His phenomenal participation helped him get called up for the Mexican National Team.

-Being part of the concentration of the Mexican National Team that participated in the Concacaf Nations League and debuts next week in the 2023 Gold Cup, ‘Sebas’ signed the shirt of a Chivas fan, who assures that he stole their league title.
+Being part of the concentration of the Concacaf Nations League, ‘Sebas‘ agreed to sign the green shirt of a gentleman, who apparently is fond of Chivasbecause it was the theme of the final to Cordova by assuring that “you stole our title”.

-“No way”, was the response of the Tigres UANL player and the moment went viral through a video posted on TikTok where the positive comments towards Sebastián Córdova did not stop appearing after his epic response to the Chivas fan.
+“No way”, was the simple response of the Tigres UANL player to make that moment viral after a video was broadcast on TikTokwhere the positive comments towards sebastian cordova they do not stop appearing after issuing that comment to the fan of the Chivas.

-Sebastián Córdova could be absent from the next official Concacaf competition due to injury, in addition to Alexis Vega and Edson Álvarez.
-The medical evaluation of this Monday will determine if they can play or will leave Diego Cocca.
+sebastian cordova could cause withdrawal in the next official competition of the concacaf due to injury, in addition to Alexis Vega and Edson Alvarez.
+The medical evaluation of this Monday will determine if he can play or will cause a loss for Diego Cocca.

-Sebastián Córdova played with the Mexican National Team for the last time on Thursday against the United States National Team.
-He came on as a substitute at 83′ to take the place of Oberlín Pineda.
-Today, against Panama, in the duel for the third and fourth he stayed on the bench.
+sebastian cordova played with the Mexican team on thursday against United States national team.
+He came on at 83′ to take the place of Orberlin Pineda. today, against Panamain the duel for the third and fourth, he stayed on the substitute bench.

 #Tigres #Sebastián #Córdova #mocks #Chivas #fan #defeat #Clausura #final